songjiaxina/libviso-with-pointcloud/README.md

 ```

 ## Run
-This project is mainly for KITTI ODemotry dataset
+This project is mainly for KITTI ODemotry dataset.You need to download a sequence.
+The dataset is available through http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets
 To Run the project, you need to modify the camera instrinsic parameters in line 119~122 in the `demo.cpp`  :

 *param.calib.f  = fx or fy